Sculpture of Zimbabwe: Post-Independence

-Roy Guthrie quoted a 1991 article in The Sunday Telegraph in his introduction to an exhibition in South Africa to remind art lovers that "There is a widespread assumption today that art must necessarily be international....
+Roy Guthrie quoted a 1991 article in The Sunday Telegraph in his introduction to an exhibition in South Africa to remind art lovers that: There is a widespread assumption today that art must necessarily be international....
 But against this trend one finds isolated pockets of resistance, which suggest that good art can (and perhaps must) be a local affair – the product of a particular place and culture.
-And one of the most remarkable in the contemporary world is the school of sculptors that has flourished among the Shona tribe of Zimbabwe in the last 30 years... placed beside the dismal stuff so beloved of the international art bureaucracy – as they were in the 1990 Biennale – these African carvings shine out in a desolate world."
+And one of the most remarkable in the contemporary world is the school of sculptors that has flourished among the Shona tribe of Zimbabwe in the last 30 years... placed beside the dismal stuff so beloved of the international art bureaucracy – as they were in the 1990 Biennale – these African carvings shine out in a desolate world.

-In spite of increasing worldwide demand for the sculptures, as yet little of what McEwen feared might just be an "airport art" style of commercialization has occurred.
-The most dedicated of artists display a high degree of integrity, never copying and still working entirely by hand, with spontaneity and a confidence in their skills, unrestricted by externally imposed ideas of what their "art" should be.
-Now, over fifty years on from the first tentative steps towards a new sculptural tradition, many Zimbabwean artists make their living from full-time sculpting and the very best can stand comparison with contemporary sculptors anywhere else.
-The sculpture they produce speaks of fundamental human experiences - experiences such as grief, elation, humor, anxiety, and spiritual search - and has always managed to communicate these in a profoundly simple and direct way that is both rare and extremely refreshing.
-The artist 'works' together with his stone, and it is believed that 'nothing which exists naturally is inanimate' - it has a spirit and life of its own.
-One is always aware of the stone's contribution in the finished sculpture and it is indeed fortunate that in Zimbabwe a magnificent range of stones are available from which to choose: hard black springstone, richly colored serpentine and soapstones, firm grey limestone and semi-precious Verdite and Lepidolite.
+In spite of increasing worldwide demand for the sculptures, little of what McEwen feared might be an "airport art" style of commercialization has occurred.
+As of 50 years past the first tentative steps towards a new sculptural tradition, many Zimbabwean artists make their living from full-time sculpting.
+The sculptures they produce often represent common human experiences or emotions, such as grief, elation, humor, anxiety, or spiritual search, and are often communicated in a simple and direct way.
+The artist "works" together with his stone, and believe that "nothing which exists naturally is inanimate", interpreting them as having a spirit and life of its own.
+They are aware of the stone's contribution in the finished sculpture and a range of stones are available to artists, such as springstone, serpentine, soapstones, limestone, verdite, and lepidolite.